Collier, Beth Burton

 Beth Burton Collier

 Dr. Beth Collier is a clinical assistant professor of the Department of Physical Therapy.
-She was awarded her DPT from Georgia State University.
+She was awarded her Doctor of Physical Therapy from Georgia State University.
 She received her Bachelor of Science degree from the University of Georgia.
 She also completed her residency in orthopaedic physical therapy, a fellowship in education of physical therapists and fellowship in orthopaedic manual physical therapy from Mercer University.

 Her current teaching responsibilities include gross anatomy, applied anatomy, movement science, and physical therapy examination and intervention in the entry-level and orthopaedic residency, and fellowship in manual physical therapy programs.

-Her research addresses components of clinical reasoning and chronic pain.
+Her research addresses components of clinical reasoning and decision making, patient outcomes, and persistent pain.
 She has presented locally and nationally in these areas.

-Dr. Collier is an active member of the American Physical Therapy Association, the Physical Therapy Association of Georgia, and American Academy of Orthopaedic Manual Physical Therapists.
-She currently serves as the Vice President of the Physical Therapy Association of Georgia.
+Dr. Collier is an active member of the American Physical Therapy Association (APTA), APTA Georgia, and the American Academy of Orthopaedic Manual Physical Therapists.
+She currently serves in leadership roles in state and national professional organizations.